 |Number of bedrooms||Number of White uPVC casement windows (600mm x 900mm)||Cost of White uPVC casement windows|

 |4||15 windows||from £3750|

 |Number of bedrooms||Number of White uPVC sash windows (600mm x 900mm)||Cost of White uPVC sash windows|

 Advantages and Disadvantages of Double Glazed Windows

-2. Safe Home.
-Did you know that double glazed windows are much stronger than the single glazed windows?
+2. Home safety: did you know that double glazed windows are much stronger than the single glazed windows?
 This helps make double glazed windows more secure, as the toughened glass is much harder for burglars to break.

-3. Peaceful and restful home.
-Double glazed windows are able to reduce up to 60% of the outside noise from coming in.
+3. Peaceful home: double glazed windows are able to reduce up to 60% of the outside noise from coming in.
 This is especially important for those who live close to busy urban areas.

-1. Heat is trapped.
-While this characteristic of the double glazed windows is what makes them so unique and functional in the cold seasons, it can have the opposite effect in summer.
+1. Trapped heat: while this characteristic of the double glazed windows is what makes them so unique and functional in the cold seasons, it can have the opposite effect in summer.
 To fix this problem, you have the option to tint your windows, but that may add to the overall cost.